Peter has been outstanding

 - Froggatt v LEP International Ltd EWCA Civ 600 (17 April 2002)

-- WA (2018) - Alleged negligence in gallbladder removal surgery and failure to remove Aquacel pack requiring further surgery.
+- WA (2018) - Alleged negligence in gallbladder removal surgery resulting in ongoing pain and admitted failure to remove Aquacel pack requiring further surgery.

 - AG (2017) - Incorrect administration intravenously of pain relief causing unnecessary suffering and prolonged hospital stay.
 Breach of duty of care admitted and compensation paid.